 “I’ll take it off after school when she's not around, ” I said to myself.

 I’d always had this mental barrier against bracelets ever since I was a kid.
 This same phenomenon seemed to pervade other parts of my life.
 I was often hesitant to leap into new things or foreign environments, afraid I wasn’t up for it, afraid it just wasn’t for me.
 During my first year of high school, when appointed as the Student Council’s head of welfare, I found myself procrastinating over my duties and afraid of adding more responsibilities onto my plate due to fear of failing and pressure.
-When wanting to try new programming languages, fearing the difficulty of the foreign elements I'll need to learn in the future, I end up not starting at all.
+When wanting to try new programming languages, fearing the difficulty of the foreign elements I'll need to learn in the future, I ended up not starting at all.

 As the last class of my day drew closer, I was sitting at my desk when I was approached by Jocelyn.

 “Are you liking it?” she asked.

-I suddenly remembered the gift she gave me and looked over to my left wrist.
+I suddenly remembered the gift she gave me and looked over at my left wrist.
 “Huh.”

 To my surprise, the bracelet was resting comfortably on my wrist.
 I’d completely forgotten about it.
 I realized that maybe my initial thought that bracelets not being my thing wasn’t true at all.
 I made baseless assumptions in my head.
 It was my mind that was hindering me.
 From that moment on, I promised myself that I would not back down from my future endeavors no matter how challenging or scary they may seem.

-Being true to my promise, I participated in a hackathon with a team of 4 for the very first time during this year.
+Being true to my promise, I participated in a hackathon with a team of 4 for the very first time that year.
 The hackathon required its participants to develop an application that provided a solution to a global problem of your choice and a business plan for pitching, all in just a day.
 Despite knowing I had close to zero experience in app development, let alone in pitching, I registered anyway.
 I didn’t want to succumb to my fear of failing and embarrassment and let this opportunity go away.
 With only a few days till D-Day, I studied as much as I possibly could and, to my surprise, placed second.

 These seemingly small changes in my head changed how I approach my difficulties and opportunities.
 I was able to try out lots of new activities, take on new responsibilities in student council, and even did an internship.
 I stopped merely thinking about doing things and instead, learned not to be afraid, to take the first step, to seize the day.